 The United States Mission to the United Nations and Other International Organizations in Geneva advances U.S. policy on the front lines of multilateral diplomacy at over 100 international organizations in Geneva.
 U.S. Mission personnel engage daily on issues as diverse as refugee crises, global health, international law, economic development, trade, the environment, arms control and human rights.

-U.S. Mission to the United Nations and Other International Organizations
+Permanent Representative of the United States to the United Nations and Other International Organizations in Geneva, Switzerland

-Benjamin Moeling, Chargé d’Affaires, is a career member of the Senior Foreign Service.
+Benjamin Moeling is a career member of the Senior Foreign Service.

 He arrived at the U.S. Mission in Geneva in 2021 from Washington, D.C., where he served as the Director of the Office of India, Nepal, Sri Lanka, Bangladesh, Bhutan and Maldives Affairs in the Department of State’s Bureau of South and Central Asian Affairs.